Caledon Truck Driving School

 3. Focus

 Driving for several hours, days, and months needs a high level of focus.
-Road construction, traffic jams, bad weather, and all kinds of road hazards increase the risk of getting into an accident.
+Road construction, traffic jams, snowy winters, bad weather, and all kinds of road hazards increase the risk of getting into an accident.

 4. In-depth knowledge about trucks, roads, and weather conditions